 How long will the implants take to “drop” into place?

 Everyone that has implants placed below the muscle will look a little different at first.
 The implants are usually high, firm, and tight.
 The implants will “drop” into place as the swelling recedes over the coming weeks.
 We have a comprehensive program for implant displacement/massage or exercises for each patient that help facilitate the implants falling into place.

 When can I go swimming?

-Both are FDA approved devices and patients do well with either.
-I really let each patient decide what is best for them.
-Silicone gel implants feel the most breast-like, they probably last or hold up the longest, and they have less visible wrinkling or rippling as can be seen sometimes in patients that have very thin tissues.
+Both are FDA-approved devices and patients do well with either.
+Dr. Boynton lets each patient decide what is best for them.
+Silicone gel implants often feel the most breast-like, they probably last or “hold up” the longest, and they have less visible wrinkling or rippling (as can be seen sometimes in patients that have very thin tissues).
 Either implant is placed below the muscle.
-There is a very informative website: www.breastimplantsafety.org that has further good scientific information about both types of implants.
+There is a very informative website — www.surgery.org — that has further good scientific information about both types of implants.